zduka/mp3-player/README.md

 The control has different meaning based on the current mode.
 In the radio mode, short press triggers station presets, or manual tuning (if allowed).
 Turns then either change frequency, or present station.
 In the mp3 mode,

+- long volume press turns the lights on/off? adds color, and so on?

 Control: controls which mp3 track, or radion station will be played, switches between mp3 and radio modes.